learn-co-curriculum/react-hooks-babel-and-react/README.md

 **Babel** enables us to use syntax that browsers won't natively recognize by **pre-compiling** (or _transpiling_) it into syntax that browsers _do_ natively recognize.
-When used with React, this can includes (but is not limited to) transpiling JSX.
+When used with React, this includes (but is not limited to) transpiling JSX.

 ## Resources